stefonarch/LXQt-Wayland-files/README.md

 ### Using lxqt-session in general

-Using LXQt 1.2.0  and later `lxqt-session` can be started in the autostart section of any compositors configuration files.
+With LXQt 1.2.0  and later `lxqt-session` can be started in the autostart section of any compositors configuration files.
 For `kwin_wayland` the `startlxqtkwin` script will start the session.
+Recommended is the **latest LXQt version** or git checkout.

 #### Notes

 * Module`lxqt-globalshortcuts`  loads but fails to register shortcuts
 * Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart" and "scripts" folder for a selective autostart of applications depending on session type x11/wayland.
 * Lock settings are not applied in wayland.
-Uncheck "Lock screen on resume" - otherwise the process will crash on resume (but not the session) and logout and module management will not work anymore (fixed in LXQt 1.3).

 ### lxqt-panel

-`lxqt-panel` starts if no "Desktop switcher" plugin is present in its configuration file.
 Recommended is using an alternative config file with `lxqt-panel -c /path/to/alternative/panel.conf`.
 Positioning settings, taskbar and a few other plugins do not work.
 For a working configuration with a replacement for kbindicator-plugin see  `lxqt-wayland/panel.conf`.

-* Window rules are needed until Qt 6.5 is fully implemented.
+* Window rules are needed until both Qt 6.6 and layershell-qt are implemented.
 * Smaller width than 100% can lead to issues
 * Usable in sway, hyrpland, kwin_wayland and wayfire
 * custom command plugin can show/use commands from `hyprctl` and `swaymsg`, like display workspace name/switch.
-* Panel volume popup opens at 0,0 (fixed in git)

 For more details see [lxqt-panel](lxqt-panel.md) page.